informalsystems/interchain/security/rate-limiter.md

 ### Assumptions

-The module has access to a `bank` module similar to the one implemented in the [SDK](https://github.com/cosmos/cosmos-sdk/blob/main/x/bank/README.md).
+The IBC rate limiter module has access to a `bank` module similar to the one implemented in the [SDK](https://github.com/cosmos/cosmos-sdk/blob/main/x/bank/README.md).
 The specification assumes that this module permits the rate limiter module to query:
 (i) the escrowed amount for a given denom and channel pair via the `bank.GetEscrowDenom` function, and (ii) the total available supply of tokens of a given denom via the `bank.GetAvailableSupply` function.

 TODO: more assumptions

-### Desired properties
+### Desired Properties

 TODO